Wollongong Entertainment Centre

+Jack Johnson, Disney On Ice, and The Wiggles performing in early 2010s with some still performing at this venue present day.

-The arena is 3 minutes walk from the city centre and has hosted a variety of events including Federation Cup tennis, world championship boxing and international musical acts.
+The arena is a 3-minute walk from the city centre and has hosted a variety of events, including Federation Cup tennis, world championship boxing and international musical acts.

 Every year the WIN Entertainment Centre holds the Wakakirri Story Dance Wollongong heat, Southern Stars and also a variety of concerts and expos.

 The building was designed by the New South Wales Government Architect.

 Sporting events

 The venue is the home of the Illawarra Hawks who play in the Australasian-based National Basketball League (NBL).
 During Hawks games it is referred to as "The Sandpit" in reference to being next to the beach.
-It is also a play on name of the Hawks former home, the Beaton Park Stadium, which was commonly known as "The Snakepit".
+It is also an adaptation of the Hawks former home, the Beaton Park Stadium, which was commonly known as "The Snakepit".
 The Hawks are the only original club left in the NBL.

 The record attendance for an event at the WIN Centre is 5,839, set on 18 February 2005, when the Hawks played their regular season finale against the Sydney Kings.